Fall Garden and Landscape Care Checklist

 You can see and feel the change of seasons.
 Fall color is starting to appear, pansies, mums and asters are in the garden center and your thoughts are turning to preparing your landscape for winter.
 Those in warm climates are switching to winter annuals, while those in colder regions are fortifying their landscapes for the cold winter ahead.
 No matter where you live, invest some time in preparing your landscape for the change in seasons.
 Dedicating some time now will pay off with healthier more beautiful plants next spring.

-- Those in cooler regions growing bluegrass, fescue and perennial ryegrass should fertilize around Labor Day when temperatures start to cool.
-Then make a final application between Halloween and Thanksgiving before the ground freezes.
+- Those in cooler regions growing bluegrass, fescue and perennial ryegrass should fertilize around Labor Day, when temperatures cool.
+Then make a final application between Halloween and Thanksgiving, before the ground freezes.

 No matter where you live or the size of your garden, get outdoors and enjoy the beauty of fall.
 And be sure to invest a bit of energy now to insure your landscape is ready for the season ahead.